 One difficult decision the couple has made is to close the upstairs dining area for the summer.
 The space will still offer packaged cold items, and all of the food from the barbeque will be takeout.

 Packaging has also become a more prominent consideration when designing menu offerings.
 They worked through some limitations of the compostable packaging they favor and made adjustments to accommodate the various demands presented by hot foods.

-Amid all the current restrictions and anxieties, the Evolve duo is also expanding their business into a downtown location.
+Amid all the current restrictions and anxieties, the Evolve duo is also expanding their business into downtown Bellingham at the Leopold Building, managed by Daylight Properties.
 Evolve Espresso + Provisions will soon occupy a space just off the lobby of the newly remodeled Hotel Leo at 1226 Cornwall.

 The Foxes were quite aware of the trend toward premium grab-and-go food long before the virus changed the face of food service.
 They see providing delicious food, chocolates, pastries, bottles of wine and beer, newspapers, and handmade cigars from Jason Farr of San Juan Cigar Company at the Hotel Leo location as a new way of expressing something they love.